 Keep in mind; there is no reason to have bright, fluorescent lighting in your bedroom.
 This only serves to interfere with your natural clock, strain your eyes, and tell your brain that it isn’t time for sleep.
 Change out lightbulbs when possible or use lamps with warm bulbs for a warmer, less intrusive lighting option.

-Quiet Environment/White noisei
+Quiet Environment/White noise

 Organized room